Zilliqa/zilliqa-rosetta/README.md

 rosetta:1.0 > secrets/mykey.txt
 ```

-### Seed node whitelisting
+### Zilliqa seed node whitelisting
-Seed node IP or public need to be whitelisted by the Zilliqa team in order receive network data.
-To get whitelist, please reach out to maintainers[at]zilliqa.com and provide the IP or public key for whitelisting purpose.
+Seed node IP or public key need to be whitelisted by the Zilliqa team in order receive network data.
+To get whitelisted, please reach out to maintainers[at]zilliqa.com and provide the IP or public key and reason for whitelisting.

-### Seed node launch
+### Running `Zilliqa-rosetta`
 ```shell script
 docker run -d \
 --env BLOCKCHAIN_NETWORK="<NETWORK_TO_USE>" \